bbeesley/dependabump/README.md

           private-npm-domain: npm.beesley.dev # domain name for private npm registry (if used)
           filter: '@bbeesley/*' # scope to limit module updates by, possible updates are matched against this pattern
           base-branch: master # target branch to create PRs against
-          dependabump-branch: dependabump # source branch to create PRs from
+          dependabump-branch: dependabump # branch to push dependency updates to
+          dependabump-major-branch: major-deps # branch to push major dependency updates to
           commit-author: my-github-bot # github user to associate commits to
           commit-message: 'chore(deps): update ALL the things!' # commit message to use for dependency update commits
           working-dir: code/package # path to the directory your package.json is in, if not in repo root